Versal/versal-gadget-launchers/README.md

 ### attributesChanged

-Delivering the initial or updated set of attributes (PUT)
+Delivering the initial or updated set of attributes (PUT).

 ```
 {